 Our goal in the Austin Police Association is to never add another officer to this page...
 We salute, respect, And mourn the many police officers of The United States that have been lost, and dedicate our lives to prevent a future fall.

 Since 1875, when the Austin Police Department lost it's first officer, 23 lives have been sacrificed during active duty.
-We salute these fallen officers for their heroic efforts and spotlight each of them in our Officers Killed in the Line of Duty section.
+We salute these fallen officers for their heroic efforts and spotlight each of them.

 Cornelius L. Fahey, 35, (March 8, 1875)

 Officer Fahey, a native of Cork, Ireland, was shot through the abdomen on an unknown block of Congress Avenue between the hours of 12 a.m. and 1 a.m. on Sunday, March 7, 1875.
 His assailant, a "whiskey-crazed" man named Mark Tiner, fled the scene on horseback and was captured in hancock's pasture approximately 3 ½ miles north of the city.
 Fahey was able to identify Tiner before dying of his wounds.
 Officer Fahey, according to local press, "was an efficient officer, and fell while in the discharge of his duty."
 He is the first Austin police officer known to have died in the line of duty. back to top

 Officer John Gaines, the only African American officer on the Austin police force, was shot by George Booth, a deputy constable, at 6th Street and Trinity Street. on November 19, 1913.
 Booth, who had been making a disturbance, shot Officer Gaines while Gaines was on the telephone summoning help from the police station.
 At that time, African-American officers were not allowed to arrest whites.
 Officer Gaines and his wife, Sarah, were originally from Big Spring, Texas.